-Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Behavioral Health; Long-Term Residential, Without Room And Board, Per Diem Community Residential Rehabilitation Level I H0019 TG \$99.23 Unit Value 1 day m Daily Ur 1 Service Definition CRR I provides rehabilitative skills building, acquisition rehabilitative supervision in residential settings.
+Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Behavioral Health; Long-Term Residential, Without Room And Board, Per Diem Community Residential Rehabilitation Level I H0019 TG \$99.23 Unit Value 1 day ım Daily Uı 1 Service Definition CRR I provides rehabilitative skills building, acquisition rehabilitative supervision in residential settings.
 CRR I structured support to achieve/enhance their recovery/w This level of residential supports requires 24/7 awake s to monitor the individual's response to treatment, regair residential service will reflect individual choice and shot based social supports.
-Individuals receiving this level or debilitating effects of symptoms), improved social integ.
+Individuals receiving this level of debilitating effects of symptoms), improved social integrated individualized supportive activities that promote.
 Provide individualized supportive activities that promote.
-Community integration including opportunities to see resources, and manage personal finances, ability to Individual initiative, preference and independence in Monitor or provide individualized assistance to the periodical and health care engagement and adherence preparation, money management, laundry, houseke interaction).
+Community integration including opportunities to see resources, and manage personal finances, ability to.
+Individual initiative, preference and independence in Monitor or provide individualized assistance to the personal medical and health care engagement and adherence preparation, money management, laundry, houseke interaction).
 Staff Support to assist with access to treatment serve.
-Services and supports coordination which may include or coordination.
-Discharge readiness activities which will include as Access to housing supports Developing a housing crisis support plan Transition planning Identifying Supports and Barriers for Positive Housing Goal Planning provides a program of re ellness, increase self-suft taff.
-Programming shoul or maintain supported early be fully integrated into a Community Residential ration and functionality are extended in the extended of the community and the community are extended in the community and the community and the community are extended in the community and the community and the community are extended in the community are extended in the community and the community are extended in the community and the community are extended in the community are extended in the community and the community are extended in the community are extended in the community are extended in the community and the community are extended in the community are sidential reha- ficiency, inde- d consist of semployment; to the communication in competition in competition in the communication services rehabilitative and wellnessolem solving, abilitation ependence services are and develonity to proin should emovement we integrate nity and a sea and supskills and sea manage anger maints. services to e and common and support op or main mote achie experience at toward s ed settings in individual oports, and activities of ment, commagement, o an individual munity into a to restor tain support tain tain tain tain tain tain tain tai dual who requires an intensive level of egration.
-The eard develop skills in functional activities; ortive interpersonal relationships.
-This fresidential rehabilitation and community d symptomology (or a decrease in d recovery.
-In community life, access needed health to express housing choice and preference.
-Trides them.
-Ing; self-administration of medication, in skills, social skills; meal planning and g, hygiene, positive socialization and peer Admission Criteria Adults aged 18 or older must meet the following criteria Individuals age 18 and older with a primary SPMI of a high level of residential support and supervision. liagnosis with functional imitations tha at severely impair the eir ability t o live in a community based setting withou
+Services and supports coordination which may inclus coordination.
+Discharge readiness activities which will include as a confidence of the personal supports of the personal supports of the personal supports and Barriers for Positive Holds of the personal supports and Barriers for Positive Holds of Supported Housing Goal Planning provides a program of re ellness, increase self-suftaff.
+Programming should or maintain supported early be fully integrated into a Community Residential ration and functionality and the employment and work utilize natural supports in making life choices regaters on with the following reason with the following reason, coping skills (problems, transportation, and de accessing housing sundicated by the IRP: sidential reha- ficiency, inde- d consist of s mployment; a the communication and increased in competition in the communication rding services ehabilitative and wellness lem solving, social suppo abilitation ependence services are and develonity to proin should emovement we integrate nity and a ses and supskills and ses manage anger maints. services to e and common and support op or main mote achie experience at toward s ed settings in individual oports, and activities of ment, commagement, o an individual munity into a to restor stain supposevement of decrease elf-directers, engage al's ability a who provof daily livin munication grooming dual who requires an intensive level of egration.
+The and develop skills in functional activities; ortive interpersonal relationships.
+This is fresidential rehabilitation and community disymptomology (or a decrease in directory.
+The analysis of the street of the str Admission Criteria Adults aged 18 or older must meet the following criteriaIndividuals age 18 and older with a primary SPMI of a high level of residential support and supervision. iagnosis with functional I imitations tha at severely impair the eir ability t o live in a community based setting without